Nma-DeFi/compound-ui/README.md

 See the [demo site](https://compound-ui-one.vercel.app).

-It is built with the [Compound V3 Community Subgraphs](https://github.com/papercliplabs/compound-v3-subgraph) by [Paperclip Labs](https://paperclip.xyz).
+It is built with the [Compound V3 Community Subgraphs](https://github.com/papercliplabs/compound-v3-subgraph), created by [Paperclip Labs](https://paperclip.xyz).

 ## Run the App in Development Mode